-There are several different methods to test for H. pylori infection.
+There are several methods to test for H pylori infection.

-Testing is most often done to diagnose H. pylori infection:
+Testing is most often done to diagnose H pylori infection:

 Testing may also be done if you need to take long-term ibuprofen or other NSAID medicines.
 Your health care provider can tell you more.

-Normal results mean there is no sign that you have an H. pylori infection.
+Normal results mean there is no sign that you have an H pylori infection.

 Peptic ulcer disease - H. pylori; PUD - H. pylori

 Updated by: George F. Longstreth, MD, Department of Gastroenterology, Kaiser Permanente Medical Care Program, San Diego, California.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.